petervandenabeele/covid19-logarithmic-trending/README.md

 The reasons for these graphs are:

 * number of _confirmed cases_ are by definition an underestimation and are dependent on testing _policy_ !
-* number of hospitalisations and ICU admissions is far less dependent on policy and also has a much harder real-world impact.
+* the number of hospitalisations and ICU admissions is far less dependent on policy and also has a much harder real-world impact.

 The graphs are _logarithmic_ because:

 * initially, I assume there is exponential growth ("viral")
-* what is the rate of growth (e.g. doubling time) ? (typical numbers on EU graphs now is 2.2 days)
+* what is the rate of growth (e.g. doubling time) ? (worst case number are between 2 and 3 days)
 * plotting on _log_ scale shows this as a _straight line_
-* shows bending down when the growth rate slows down (which is what we all hope !)
+* in optimistic scenario, should show a bending down when the growth rate slows down
-* on a linear veritcal axis, not easy to see that
+* on a linear veritcal axis, not easy to see that that "relative slow down"

-I am very curious (and worried also) about how the different approach the Netherlands ("herd immunity" ??) will affect these numbers.

 An UPDATE since 2020-03-25 is that for BELGIUM, I now also show the _total number of admitted_ people in hospital.
 That is the _current_ number of people in hospital + the number of people _discharged_.
 Otherwise said, all people that have ever been admitted to hospital (some of them are discharged by now).
+I am not entirely sure if this is complete.
+What about people that deceased in hospital?
+What is the exact meaning of "new people admitted to hospital" (it is not high enough to account for growth of people current in hospital + discharges ?)?

 My motivations to use the total number of admitted people in BELGIUM is:
 * to look more at the INFLUX into the hospitals as a less-biased indicator of the growth of the viral infections in the population.